watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

     ![A screenshot of the Kubernetes management dashboard showing the value of a secret.](media/Ex2-Task1.15.png)

-14. Next, download the api deployment configuration using the following command in your WSL window:
+14. Next, download the api deployment configuration using the following command in your Azure Cloud Shell window:

     ```bash
     kubectl get -o=yaml --export=true deployment api > api.deployment.yml